Trekka12/JavaScript/README.md

 - How to check if Array in JavaScript contains a specific value with Vanilla JS
 - How to check if textstring contains Regular Expression (& clear it if the pattern matched) with Vanilla JS
 - How to convert textstring to lowercase and uppercase with Vanilla JS
+- How to measure speed it takes to run JavaScript code with Vanilla JS

 ## Useful Vanilla JS functions
 - Unwrap element